tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ### 6.6 Background Compaction and Thread Pool Coordination

 Compaction operations execute asynchronously through the engine-level compaction thread pool, decoupling merge activity from application write operations and enabling sustained write throughput independent of compaction performance.
-The system automatically triggers compaction using **Spooky's α (alpha) parameter** when Level 0 reaches the file count threshold (`TDB_L0_FILE_NUM_COMPACTION_TRIGGER`, default 4 SSTables) or when Level 0 exceeds its capacity by size.
-This dual-trigger mechanism prevents L0 explosion with small write buffers while maintaining predictable compaction behavior.
-After each memtable flush, the system checks L0's SSTable count and size, submitting a compaction task to the thread pool if either threshold is exceeded.
+The system automatically triggers compaction using **Spooky's α (alpha) parameter** when Level 1 reaches the file count threshold (`TDB_L1_FILE_NUM_COMPACTION_TRIGGER`, default 4 SSTables) or when Level 1 exceeds its capacity by size.
+This dual-trigger mechanism prevents Level 1 explosion with small write buffers while maintaining predictable compaction behavior.
+After each memtable flush, the system checks Level 1's SSTable count and size, submitting a compaction task to the thread pool if either threshold is exceeded.
 Background compaction threads execute a blocking dequeue pattern, waiting efficiently on the compaction queue until work arrives, then processing compaction tasks to completion before returning to the wait state.

 Each compaction task is protected by a per-column-family atomic flag (`is_compacting`) that serializes merge operations within a single column family while allowing concurrent compaction across different column families.
 The flag is checked using atomic compare-and-swap, enabling the system to skip redundant compaction attempts when a merge is already in progress.
 This non-blocking approach prevents queue buildup and resource exhaustion during periods of high write activity, while ensuring that compaction makes forward progress whenever resources are available.
-The file count trigger (α = 4) is a system-wide constant derived from the Spooky paper, balancing read amplification (number of L0 files to search) against write amplification (frequency of compaction).
+The file count trigger (α = 4) is a system-wide constant derived from the Spooky paper, balancing read amplification (number of Level 1 files to search) against write amplification (frequency of compaction).

 ### 6.7 Dynamic Capacity Adaptation (DCA)